Hot yoga differs from traditional yoga in many ways, including its emphasis on hot and humid conditions.

 Proponents of hot yoga believe that the heat can help them warm up faster and stretch further.
 This can allow the person to get a better stretch and potentially more out of their session.

 Some research backs up this claim.
-For example, one
+For example, one study revealed that people who participated in hot yoga experienced substantially increased lower back, hamstring, and shoulder flexibility.

 However, the same study did not find any changes in cardiovascular measures or aerobic fitness.